akazukin5151/marey/README.md

 A python script that scrapes [ekitan](ekitan.com/) (a Japanese transportation routing service) to make a train schedule diagram

+Note that the following scripts will immediately return if their output file already exists (regardless if the file is correct)
+- get_urls.py
+- downloads.py (Checks if every file to be downloaded already exists)
+- scrap_html.py

+To force the scripts to run, delete their output files

 # Install dependencies

 Install the dependencies with your favourite package manager: